slott56/slott56.github.io/Pelican/content/blog/2009/02/2009_02_20-python_business_rules_engine.rst

-Worse, we don't have a tidy specification of what those rules :strong:`really`  are.
+Worse, we don't have a tidy specification of what those rules **really**  are.
 Instead, we have some kinds of flow charts, and some cultural norms, and folks who know a lot about the problem domain.
 We could have spent nine months digging.
 Instead, I elected to spend nine months programming in Python.

 When things change, the code is easy to change.
-Good OO design principles allow us to capitalize in simple :strong:`Strategy`  pattern and :strong:`Command`  pattern to "plug in" different modules.
+Good OO design principles allow us to capitalize in simple **Strategy**  pattern and **Command**  pattern to "plug in" different modules.
 In some cases, we've found that we didn't foresee the need for a Strategy plug in and are forced to refactor some packages to reflect what we learned.